-If you’re new to the 4WD life – hello, welcome to the gang!
-The 4WD lifestyle is filled with fun and adventure, but it’s important to start slow and work yourself up to the big tracks.
-That’s why we’ve put together a list of four easy 4WD tracks for beginners near Sydney to get you started.
+Four wheel driving is filled with fun and adventure, but it’s important to start slow and work yourself up to the big tracks.
+That’s why we’ve put together a list of five easy 4WD tracks for beginners near Sydney to get you started.

 We acknowledge the Traditional Custodians of the Country on which these adventures take place who have occupied and cared for these lands and waters for thousands of years.
 We pay our respects to them and recognise that sovereignty was never ceded.